 Admittedly, God’s will can be a tough pill to swallow sometimes, whether it be His doing, or not doing something.
 So we question it.
 We grumble.
 We would have done it differently.

-The way that we would have “done things” (if it were our decision) leads us to expect Jesus to hand out winning lottery tickets or keys to sports cars.
+The way that we would have “done things” (if it were our decision) leads some to expect Jesus to hand out winning lottery tickets or keys to sports cars.
+Others expect to meet the loves of their lives, land their ideal job, make better money, or have all they need to retire on.
 Where did those things come from in the Bible again?

 This is not all to say that a Christian’s life is absent of blessing.
 The opposite is true.
 It just isn’t full of good times and champagne exclusively.
 Some work still needs to be done in us.
 Why else would Jesus have had to die on the cross?